putyourlightson/craft-blitz-netlify/README.md

 Then add the class to the `driverTypes` config setting in `config/blitz.php`.

 ```
-// The driver type classes to add to the plugin’s default driver types.
+// The deployer type classes to add to the plugin’s default deployer types.
 'deployerTypes' => [
     'putyourlightson\blitz\drivers\deployers\GitDeployer',
     'putyourlightson\blitznetlify\NetlifyDeployer',